 OPEC Countries – Latest Updates

-- According to data from the International Energy Agency, global demand from January to July was 10.5 million barrels per day below last year’s average level, estimated at just above 100 million barrels.
+- According to the International Energy Agency (IEA), the Organisation of the Petroleum Exporting Countries (OPEC+) plus might face a sharp demand fall due to a recent surge in crude oil production from the countries like USA, Norway, and Guyana.
+According to data from the International Energy Agency, global demand from January to July was 10.5 million barrels per day below last year’s average level, estimated at just above 100 million barrels.
 The year 2020 is expected to end with an overall contraction of 9%, and global consumption is expected to reach pre-covid levels only by 2025 if the pandemic is not quelled by next year.

 - The new system of taxes, approved by Russian President Vladimir Putin, to help Russia weather the economic fallout from the COVID-19 pandemic, make it more expensive for energy companies to boost production from mature oil fields and produce more heavy crude.
 That could make Russia’s energy sector more willing to accept tighter policies from the Organization of the Petroleum Exporting Countries (OPEC) and its allies, known as OPEC+, rather than engaging in a tussle with other oil-producing countries such as Saudi Arabia over oil market share, analysts say.